About The Indian Certificate of Secondary Education (ICSE)

 1. Early Years: Classes 1-5

-In the primary years, the ICSE Board emphasizes foundational learning.
+In the primary years of classes 1 to 5, the ICSE Board emphasizes foundational learning.
 The focus is on building strong literacy and numeracy skills, along with an introduction to various subjects.
 The curriculum is designed to be engaging and interactive, fostering a love for learning.

 2. Middle Years: Classes 6-8